 The behavior of all methods declared by java.lang.Object, except for toString(), is undefined for a client proxy.
-Portable applications should not invoke any method declared by java.lang.Object, except for toString(), on a client proxy.
+Portable applications should not invoke any method declared by java.lang.Object,

 5.5.
 Dependency injection

 From time to time the container instantiates beans and other class supporting injection.
 The resulting instance may or may not be a contextual instance as defined by Contextual instance of a bean.